Attorney General William Barr decries 'serious irregularities' in Epstein's detention, vows full investigation

 BARR 'APPALLED' BY JEFFREY EPSTEIN DEATH, SAYS QUESTIONS 'MUST BE ANSWERED'

 “This sex trafficking case was very important to the Department of Justice, and to me, personally," Barr said.
-"It was important to the dedicated prosecutors at the Southern District of New York and to our FBI agents who investigated the case, and were preparing it for trial,” he added.
+"It was important to the dedicated prosecutors at the Southern District of New York and to our FBI agents who investigated the case, and were preparing it for trial."

 “Most importantly, this case was important to the victims who had the courage to come forward, and deserve the opportunity to confront the accused in the courtroom,” he continued.
 “Let me assure you this case will continue on against anyone who was complicit with Epstein.
 Any co-conspirators should not rest easy.
 The victims deserve justice, and they will get it.”

-Epstein, who was accused of sex trafficking with minors, was found unresponsive inside his cell at the Metropolitan Correctional Center (MCC) in New York City around 6:30 a.m. on Saturday.
+Epstein, who was accused of sex trafficking minors, was found unresponsive inside his cell at the Metropolitan Correctional Center in New York City around 6:30 a.m. on Saturday.
 Life-saving measures were initiated immediately by staff.
 He was then transported to New York-Presbyterian Lower Manhattan Hospital, where he was declared dead on arrival, officials said.

-His death was described by officials as an apparent suicide, but investigations are underway into how the wealthy financier could have been able to kill himself while in a high-security facility just two weeks after being placed on suicide watch.
+His death was described by officials as an apparent suicide, but investigations are underway into how the wealthy financier could have killed himself while in a high-security facility just two weeks after being placed on suicide watch.

 “I was appalled, and indeed, the whole department was – and frankly, angry – to learn of MCC’s failure to adequately secure this prisoner,” Barr said Monday.
 “We are now learning of serious irregularities at this facility that are deeply concerning and demand a thorough investigation.”